thegworld/gtx-browser/docs/fuchsia/gtests.md

 using that Product.

 ### Terminal
-Chromium gtests are primarily supported (i.e., pass all tests) on the Terminal Fuchsia Product configuration.
+GTx Browser gtests are primarily supported (i.e., pass all tests) on the Terminal Fuchsia Product configuration.
 This is the default image used for [hermetic emulation](#hermetic-emulation) and when starting a [persistent emulator](#run-on-a-persistent-emulator).